PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 The unquantized pseudo-Swish, tanh-GELU, center/size/offset, pseudo-LeakyReLU, PReLU, connected elementwise/Concat, StridedSlice/Concat, Split/mixed-Concat,
-and general Concat input-adapter recovery helpers are now indexed at their unchanged production positions.
-The next standalone raw recovery helper in this ordered prefix is `_optimize_transpose_slice_logistic_concat_reshape_tail_nhwc_chains`; it has two direct production positions and has not yet been characterized or changed.
+general Concat input-adapter, and Slice/Logistic/Concat/Reshape tail recovery helpers are now indexed at their unchanged production positions.
+The channel- shuffle/gather cluster immediately following the extracted tail is already a small orchestrator over semantic owners.
+The next standalone raw recovery helper in this ordered prefix is `_optimize_transpose_pre_add_nhwc_chains`; it has four direct production positions and one reference in the conservative safe-transpose bundle.
+It has not yet been characterized or changed.
 The composite pre-Concat dispatcher still retains its previously documented legacy-family fallback after the indexed families.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix,